JakeWharton/Android-DirectionalViewPager/README.md

 Including In Your Project
 -------------------------

-Android-ViewPagerIndicator is presented as a standalone `.jar` file.
+Android-DirectionalViewPager is presented as a standalone `.jar` file.
 It should included in addition to the compatibility library `.jar`.

 You can download the file from the GitHub [downloads page][2] or compile your